 The Company operates internationally and is primarily exposed to exchange risk relative to the US dollar.
 The Canadian operations are exposed to currency risk on US denominated financial assets and liabilities with fluctuations in the rate recognized as foreign exchange gains or losses in the consolidated financial statements.
 The Company's self-sustaining foreign subsidiaries expose the Company to exchange rate risk on the translation of their financial assets and liabilities to Canadian dollars for public reporting purposes.
-Adjustments arising when translating the foreign subsidiaries into Canadian dollars are reflected in the consolidated financial instruments to manage foreign exchange risk at this time.
+Adjustments arising when translating the foreign subsidiaries into Canadian dollars are reflected in the consolidated financial statements as unrealized foreign currency translation adjustments.
+The Company does not employ any financial instruments to manage foreign exchange risk at this time.
 Most of the Company's activities are conducted in Canada and the US, where local revenue is earned against local expenses, and the Company is therefore naturally hedged.